 TMD is a widely misunderstood ailment that is known to affect millions of Americans each year, with a higher incidence among women than men.
 It has only been recognized as a unique medical condition for several decades.
 Historically, dental treatments for TMD have focused on the mechanics of how the upper and lower teeth work together with the temporomandibular joint (TMJ).
 When you bite or chew, this joint sustains tremendous pressure and problems may develop over time, due to misalignment, teeth clenching or other conditions.

-As one who has actually experienced TMD himself, Dr. Safarian is in a unique position to understand the condition from both the doctor’s and the patient’s perspective.
+As one who has actually experienced TMD himself, our main dentist is in a unique position to understand the condition from both the doctor’s and the patient’s perspective.
 “I have benefited from TMD treatment with Neuromuscular Dentistry myself and I am a strong believer in this therapy.
 I have had full-mouth rehabilitation done and I know it is effective.”

 The good news is, you don’t have to suffer with your TMD symptoms and discomfort.
 Effective treatment is available from a skilled dental professional who is trained in neuromuscular therapies.

-Dr. Safarian has been practicing dentistry for over 12 years and has operated Irresistible Smiles Dentistry in San Diego since 2005.
-A graduate of Tufts School of Dental Medicine, Dr. Safarian devotes an average of 150 hours annually to his growing expertise in cosmetic, restorative and therapeutic dentistry.
-The son of a surgeon, Dr. Safarian cites his father as the inspiration for a career helping others to enjoy healthier, happier lives.
+Our main dentist has been practicing dentistry for over 12 years and has operated Irresistible Smiles Dentistry in San Diego since 2005.
+A graduate of Tufts School of Dental Medicine, he devotes an average of 150 hours annually to his growing expertise in cosmetic, restorative and therapeutic dentistry.

 Get Your Free Consultation

-You are invited to schedule a free personal consultation with Dr. Safarian to learn more about the most appropriate treatment for your TMD symptoms.
-To learn more about Irresistible Smiles, visit www.SafarianDMD.com or call either convenient office location in Chula Vista (619) 656-6785.
+You are invited to schedule a free personal consultation with our team to learn more about the most appropriate treatment for your TMD symptoms.
+To learn more about Irresistible Smiles, visit www.SafarianDMD.com or call either convenient office location in Chula Vista (858) 255-9689.